Gross motor skills help kids move, play, and explore—whether running outside, balancing on a beam, or stacking giant building blocks.

 Balloon Volleyball

 - Set up a makeshift “net.”
 It can be as simple as creating a line with a rope.
-Now, have your kids hit the balloon back and forth across the “net.”
+Have your kids hit the balloon back and forth across the “net.”

 Balloon Soccer